PEW NEWS

 W. Easter Flowers

 If you would like to give some money towards decorating the church for Easter please put your contribution in an envelope and either hand to Paul Botting, or emailfivebees2000@yahoo.com (448802) or leave on the collection plate.
-You could also help by making a donation towards the purchase of primroses for Mothering Sunday and if you would like to order a lily (£5) in memory of a loved one, to go into to apse flower arrangements, you would be most welcome.
-Again put any money into an envelope and mark it with your wishes and either give to Paul or put on the plate.

 W. Borrowing amnesty

 Over the years many items of church property have been borrowed and forgotten about.
 In preparation for the updating of the inventory could items be left on the chest under the tower.
 In particular we are looking for these items.
 The tombola drum, stacking chairs, a teapot, plates, the soup lunch banner, musical instruments, card tables a projector and music hymn books and service books.
-All future loans will be recorded by the wardens in the borrowing book, in church.
+All future loans must be recorded by the wardens in the borrowing book, in church.

 W. Churchyard repair work